Make A Claim If Injured When Working Through An Agency

 Select A Section

-- What Are My Employment Rights If I Am An Agency Worker?
+- What Are My Employment Rights As An Agency Worker?

 - Do Employers Have A Duty Of Care To Agency Staff?

-- Who Is Liable If An Agency Worker Is Injured?
+- Who Is Liable If Injured When Working Through An Agency?

 - What Steps Should You Take After Suffering An Accident Or Injury?